MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/globalmacromodules.md

     *\\MyPackageGroup\\General\\Modules\\Macros\\MyProject*.

 {{<alert class="info" caption="Info">}}
-If you are working with MeVisLab versions before 5.0, make sure to chose *Directory Structure* as *self-contained*.
+If you are working with MeVisLab versions before 5.0, make sure to choose *Directory Structure* as *self-contained*.
 This makes sure that all files of your module are stored in a single directory.
 Later versions always use *self-contained*.

 Also keep in mind that Python files are only created automatically if selected in the Project Wizard.
 Converting a local macro to a global macro does NOT create a Python file automatically.
 {{</alert>}}